sagemath/trac_to_gh/Issue 3528.md

 # Issue 3528: test_gcc_version.pl claims that gcc 4.3 is not a valid compiler to build FLINT

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3528

 Original creator: mabshoff